 The Fourth High Level Forum on Aid Effectiveness in Busan, South Korea, and the resulting Busan Partnership for Effective Development Cooperation was a tipping point in the aid transparency agenda in terms of eliciting a critical level of political commitment.
-More than 3,000 government officials, NGOs, official donors and other groups were present, including UN Secretary General Ban-Ki Moon, former UK Prime Minister Tony Blair, and U.S. Secretary of State Hillary Clinton.
+More than 3,000 government officials, NGOs, official donors and other groups were present, including UN Secretary General Ban-Ki Moon, former UK Prime Minister Tony Blair, and US Secretary of State Hillary Clinton.
 One of the most important events was then Secretary of State Hillary Clinton's announcement that the US would become a signatory to IATI and reach full compliance with open data reporting by 2013.
-As the largest bilateral donor, US inclusion in IATI brought IATI membership up to 75% of global aid.3 The Busan agreement also established the Global Partnership for Effective Development Cooperation (GPEDC), supported by the OECD and UNDP, which identified transparency and accountability
+As the largest bilateral donor, US inclusion in IATI brought IATI membership up to 75 percent of global aid.
+The Busan agreement also established the Global Partnership for Effective Development Cooperation (GPEDC), supported by the OECD and UNDP, which identified transparency and accountability within and among donors to be one of four key objectives of the partnership (Busan Declaration 2011).

-1 These includes forums in Rome (2003), Paris (2005), Accra (2008), and Busan (2011).
+&lt;sup>21 These includes forums in Rome (2003), Paris (2005), Accra (2008), and Busan (2011).

-2 Mulley (n1), 19.
+&lt;sup>22 Mulley (n1), 19.